ibm-cloud-docs/Db2onCloud/faqs_lite.md

 {: #fp_faq_delete}
 {: faq}

-After you create a Lite instance, you have 30 days before the next reactivation.
+After you create a Lite instance, you have 45 days before the next reactivation.
-* After 33 days, your Lite plan is disabled, but {{site.data.keyword.cloud_notm}} still has your data.
-You can still reactivate.
+* If you do not reactivate, your Lite plan will be disabled, but {{site.data.keyword.cloud_notm}} still has your data.
+You will then have 60 days to reactivate your account.
-* After 60 days have passed, if you haven't reactivated, your data will be deleted.
+* If you don't reactivate within 60 days, your account and data will be deleted.
+We will send you multiple emails reminding you to reactivate.

-Each time you reactivate, the day counter resets, and you'll have another 30 days before being disabled (and 60 days before deletion).
+Each time you reactivate, the day counter resets, and you'll have another 45 days before being disabled (and 60 days before deletion).

 ## How can I download a backup of my data on the Lite plan?
 {: #fp_faq_backup}